 This trip offers you a soft bed and a warm place to sleep at night.
 We believe this helps you keep your energy up to enjoy each day of adventure we have planned for you.
 Days are filled with a relaxed approach to sea kayaking, whale watching, and other wildlife viewing.

-Sea Kayaking on this trip will be a combination of exploring the rugged islets of the Burdwood Group, Viner Sound, and the Benjamin Group just North of Echo Bay.
+Sea Kayaking on this trip will be a combination of exploring the many passages, lagoons and outer islands of the Broughton Archipelago.
 You will be shuttled into this area and shuttled back to Port McNeill on the final day of your trip.